tommybrecher/vpn-otp/README.md

 # vpn-otp
-Connect to openconnect VPNs which require OTP password automatically and automatically reconnect on disconnect.
+Connect to openconnect VPNs which require OTP password automatically with automatic reconnection on disconnect.

 # Dependencies:
-- OpenConnect (for conneting to OpenConnet based VPN connections)
+- OpenConnect (for connecting to OpenConnect based VPNs)

 # Installation on macOS
 Installing Brew requirments: